m2osw/cluck/README.md

 mode in order to make it nicer:

 1. hard locking--in this mode a `READ/WRITE` request is given a spot in the list of incoming locks.
-It blocks any further `READ-ONLY` locks so it gets its turn as fast as possible (as soon as all the existing `READ-ONLY` are done.)
+It blocks any further `READ-ONLY` locks so it gets its turn as fast as possible (as soon as all the existing `READ-ONLY` are done).
 This is the default.

+       cluck::type_t::CLUCK_TYPE_READ_WRITE_PRIORITY

 2. soft locking--in this mode, the `READ/WRITE` lock does not prevent further clients from obtaining the `READ-ONLY` lock.
-This means the `READ/WRITE` may not happen for some time (it does not lock its position in the lock FIFO.)
+This means the `READ/WRITE` may not happen for some time (it does not lock its position in the lock FIFO).

+       cluck::type_t::CLUCK_TYPE_READ_WRITE

 3. timed soft locking--like the _soft locking_ but further waits for a
    little while after the lock is obtainable before trying to obtain the lock.
-The idea behind this one is to allow a client to finish browsing, because one we get the `READ/WRITE` lock, the client won't be able to access the site for a while.
+The idea behind this one is to allow a client to finish browsing, because once we get the `READ/WRITE` lock, the client won't be able to access the site for a while.
 The wait is calculated from the last `READ-ONLY` lock to the new `READ/WRITE` lock.
 It could be as long as 10 minutes.
 If no other `READ-ONLY` happened within 10 minutes, then go ahead and try to obtain the `READ/WRITE` lock and do your work.

+       cluck::type_t::CLUCK_TYPE_READ_WRITE_GENTLE

 Any of these locks will have timeouts.
 If the timeout is passed before the lock can be obtained, the lock fails.